brugal/wolfcamql/CONTRIBUTING-ioquake3.md

 * Fill in [the required template](PULL_REQUEST_TEMPLATE.md)
 * Do not include issue numbers in the PR title.

+### Technical Guidelines

+* Please apply the prevailing coding style in the file/function you are adjusting, as much as is practical
+* Avoid making whitespace/style changes to existing code, as much as is practical
+* Do not surround your additions in "tag" style comments e.g. "// l33tc0der67: frob the disfunctionator";
+  credit for your contributions is automatically recorded in source control
+* Ensure that new code is built by the continuous integration service

 ### Building Official Installers